Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Linking Denoising by Inpainting to Homogeneous Diffusion

-To derive the relationship to the diffusion time in the 1-D case we use the fact that the solution of the Laplace equation with Dirichlet boundaries is given by linear interpolation.
+To derive the relationship to the diffusion time in the 1-D case we used the fact that the solution of the Laplace equation with Dirichlet boundaries is given by linear interpolation.
 That is, we know the closed form of the inpainting echoes in 1D.
 In 2D a closed form solution for those is not known, however they may be computed numerically.
 Thus our goal is to establish a relationship between the diffusion time and the density numerically.

 We take as a starting point the ansatz from the 1-D case that the diffusion time $T$ is given as $\frac{1-d^2}{12d^2}$, but generalize it to the form $T\approx \frac{1-d^{\gamma}}{\beta d^{\gamma}}$.
 Provided that this conjecture is correct we only need to find the constants $\beta$ and $\gamma$.
 Since regular masks only allow for a stepwise adaptation of the mask density, they are not well-suited for generating a large number of data points at different densities.
-Therefore, we use uniform random masks instead.
-Note that they have, just like regular masks, a constant expectation, i.e., $\mathbb{E}[\bm{c}] = \text{const}$.
+Therefore, we use uniform random masks instead, which also have a spatially flat expectation, i.e., $\mathbb{E}[\bm{c}] = \text{const}$.

 First we numerically tabulate the relationship between the density and the diffusion time.
 That is, given a density $d$ we find the diffusion time $T(d)$ which minimizes the difference between the filter matrices: